 If there’s somewhere you think you’ll want to go in future, sign up for their emails and follow them on social media.
 This way you won’t miss out on special offers.
 You’ll sometimes be sent a discount just for adding yourself to a mailing list.
 Diggerland, the digger based theme park, often send special offers to people on their mailing list.

-Visit out of season for a cheaper day out
+Visit out of Season for a Family Day Out Discount

-Use Clubcard Vouchers to get a “free” day out
+Use Clubcard Family Day Out Vouchers to get a “free” day out

 If you collect clubcard vouchers one of the best value ways to use them is to save money on family days out.
 There are thousands of places around the country that accept them, including most of the big theme parks.
-You can also use them for cinema trips (Nectar points can be used for the cinema too) and eating out.
+You can also use them for cinema trips and eating out.
+Nectar points can be used for some things too, you can find out the value of yours with this Nectar points calculator.

 Visiting on a teacher training day will often mean that you are visiting out of term time.
 This alone can save you a fortune.
 Last year we did an overnight visit to Chessington World of Adventures, arriving on the last Sunday of May half term and leaving the next day which was a teacher training day for us.
 We saved over £100 against what it would have cost to go in the main half term week.

-Look out for 2 for the price of 1 entry offers
+Look Out for 2 for 1 Day Out Deals

-Train lines, cereal boxes, newspapers, McDonalds, even my soap package had a 2 for 1 theme park offer on it recently.
-If you’re just going for the day and don’t have Clubcard vouchers to use, 2 for 1s are a great way to save on the cost of entrance.
+Train lines, cereal boxes, newspapers, McDonalds, even my soap package had a 2 for 1 day out deal for a theme park offer on it recently.
+If you’re just going for the day and don’t have Clubcard vouchers to use, a 2 for 1 deal is a great way to save on the cost of entrance.

 If you go somewhere a lot, work out of an annual pass would be good value for you.
 When I have annual passes I usually use them once during each of the shorter holidays and a few times in the summer.
 That’s my benchmark for weather or not they are worth it.
 I like having them as it gives us one “free” day out each holiday.
 Look our for added benefits like discounts on food or for friends and family who visit with you.
 The annual pass for or local Aquarium is not much more than a day ticket and includes 20% off food both there and at their partner theme park.

-Not every area has on of these but if yours does you are in luck.
-In my area we have the East Anglia Pass which gets us discounted entry to loads of places in the region as well as cinemas and restaurants.
+Not every area of the UK has on of these but if yours does you are in luck.
+In my area we have the East Anglia Pass which gets us discounted entry to loads of family days out in the region as well as cinemas and restaurants.
 The offers vary, sometimes it’s a percentage off, sometimes it 2 for 1.
 The pass itself costs £14.99 a year and I always save much more than that.

-Signing up for emails from these guys is a great way to save money on family days out.
+Signing up for emails from the big voucher providers is a great way to get family day out discounts.
 My kids had been asking to see the “Walking with Dinosaurs” show for ages but it was just too expensive.
 It then came up on a Groupon deal and I was able to take them.
 Littlebird is good because it focuses on family activities, we got discounted entry to Kidzania (awesome mini city for kids in London) last year and they always have theatre offers on.

 If we’re doing a full day out we often have dinner before we come home.
 This means that the kids can fall asleep in the car and then we can just put them in bed when we get home.
 Rather than going to a restaurant, we quite often go to supermarket cafes.
 The food is decent, there’s usually a good selection for the kids and it’s great value.
-Tesco’s doesn’t often have a proper restaurant at many of its stores these days but Sainsbury’s and Morrison’s are usually a good bet.
+Tesco’s doesn’t often have a proper restaurant at many of its stores these days but Sainsbury’s and Morrison’s are usually a good bet, along with some Asda’s.

 Saving Money at the Cinema

 The cheapest way to go to the cinema is to make use of the “kid’s club” showings.
 They take place during the mornings at weekends and in the school holidays.
-The films are older (they usually show things that are just about to come out on DVD) but it’s still the full cinema experience and younger children won’t even realise it’s an old film.
+The films are older (they usually show things that are just about to come out on DVD) but you can have a family trip to the cinema for a fraction of the price and younger children won’t even realise it’s an old film.
 Both The Odeon and Cineworld run kid’s clubs and plenty of independent cinemas do too.

 You can also save by using Clubcard or nectar vouchers, local passes (I get around 20% off with mine) Meerkat movie codes (just buy your insurance through compare the market) or some employers offer discounted cinema tickets as a staff benefit.